tianyuan-lu/RNA-editing-in-Aiptasia-pallida/README.md

 This step corrects p values using a pre-written script (https://github.com/lyijin/common).
 Default method is Benjamini-Hochberg.

 9. looking for unique RES

+The onlyinfirst.py script retrieves those existing only in the first input file:

 		python3 onlyinfirst.py A.bonafide.tsv S.bonafide.tsv > onlyinA.tsv